pretix/pretix-docs/docs/topics/event-series.md

 When creating a new event, you can either create a singular event, or you can create an event series.
 This article explains the difference between a singular event and an event series, helps you decide which one to choose, and tells you how to set up an event series.
+An event series allows you to create multiple dates that are all part of the event series.
+You should create an event series if you are offering the same experience more than once at several different times.
+In all other cases, creating a singular event should suffice.

 ## Prerequisites